sonic-net/SONiC/doc/sonic-vrf-hld-v0.6.md

 VRF_NAME = 1\*64VCHAR ;
 ```

-app-intf-prefix-table is defined as the following:
+app-intf-prefix-table has two proposals corresponding to config_db definition too.
+It is defined as the following:

+Proposal 1 is the following:

 ```json
 ;defines logical network interfaces with IP-prefix, an attachment to a PORT and